dvorka/qtcreator-for-emacs-users/README.md

 QtCreator has a **poor** support for Emacs users.
 I used the following steps to make QtCreator Emacs friendly:

-* Did checkout of QtCreator source code.
+* Git clone of QtCreator source code.
-* Removed `Alt-...` shortcuts/quick keys in the menu as they **CANNOT** be disabled using configuration.
+* Removal of `Alt-...` shortcuts in the menu as they **CANNOT** be disabled using any configuration.
-* Built QtCreator.
+* QtCreator build.
-* Customized key bindings to match Emacs as close as possible.
+* Customization of shortcuts in QtCreator to match Emacs.

 Check the detailed description below.